antoniocgj/MOSFHET/README.md

 > ```make FFT_LIB=ffnt```

-For other compiling options, see the [Makefile](Makefile).
+For other compiling options, see the [Makefile](Makefile) and [Makefile.def](Makefile.def).

 ## Running

 There are two main ways of using MOSFHET:
 1. The most efficient is to compile your code and MOSFHET together.
-We do that for our [benchmark.c](test/benchmark.c) and [tests.c](test/tests.c) files.
-See the `test/benchmark` rule in the [Makefile](Makefile#L48).
+We do that for our [benchmark.c](test/benchmark.c) and [tests.c](test/tests.c) files, and for the examples in the [applications folder](applications/).
+See the [Makefile](applications/template/Makefile) in our [basic template](applications/template/) for building an application.
-2. Dynamic Link.
-After compiling MOSFHET as a shared library, you can dynamically link it with your code.
+2. Dynamic or Static Link.
+After compiling MOSFHET as a library, you can dynamically/statically link it with your code.
 See [MOSFHET_MCA](https://github.com/antoniocgj/MOSFHET_MCA) for an example.
+Please note that this should add significant performance overhead (as function inlining is  disabled for almost the entire library.)

 ## Examples

-For examples on how to use MOSFHET, see our [unit tests file](test/tests.c) and [MOSFHET_MCA](https://github.com/antoniocgj/MOSFHET_MCA).
+For examples on how to use MOSFHET, see our [unit tests file](test/tests.c) and the [applications folder](applications/).

 ## Unit tests and Benchmark

 We provide a set of [unit tests](test/tests.c) and a simple [benchmark](test/benchmark.c) file for the library.
 They use parameters hard-coded at the beginning of each file.
 The default parameters are high memory consuming (they are the same as TFHEpp Level 2).
 The parameters can be reduced in exchange for performance (especially for the Key Switching) or error rate.

-To run the unit tests:
+To run the unit tests (It is expected for many of the tests to fail depending on the parameters):

 > `make test -B`
 >